PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Check how to extract all Themes (auth, dark mode and query Tan Stack) to be reusable and easier to set up a new app project
 - incrementUserCountUsage on firebase package should not be exported (after create some useful action to test remove it)
 - Refactor packages/next/next-auth/src/protected.tsx to have a base component and both using that
+- Check the comment on apps/next-15/next-15-playground/src/app/protected/page.tsx when start creating the real app